Security Settings

 }

-2. In ENCODED, you can see the generated token.
+2. Get Token: In the ENCODED section, you will see the generated token.

 Examples: